box1273002/Entrepreneurship/Business_Plan.md

 **George Rawlinson - Developer Lead**

-The most technically proficient member of the team, George’s high grades development modules as well as his experience as a professional software developer place him in a strong position to lead the technical of the app.
+The most technically proficient member of the team, George’s high grades development modules as well as his experience as a professional software developer place him in a strong position to lead the technical development of the app.

 **Ptolemy Morris - Product manager**